 Mr. Noble received his elementary and secondary education at the Ardmore Public Schools and Culver Military Academy.
 He majored in business at the University of Oklahoma and has spent his career investing in oil and gas ventures and marketable securities.
 He has also served as a director and officer of numerous privately held companies, and continues to do so today.

 Although raised an Episcopalian, Mr. Noble entered the Catholic Church in 2000, and is currently a member of Tulsa’s Christ the King Parish.
 He occasionally attends Mass at Our Lady of the Annunciation of Clear Creek Abbey in Hulbert, Oklahoma, a Benedictine monastery that is home to 12 Thomas Aquinas College alumni.

-In addition to his work in behalf of the College, Mr. Noble serves as a director for the Oklahoma Council of Public Affairs.
-He has previously done work for the Oklahoma Air & Space Museum, Indian Nation Boy Scouts, the Salvation Army, the Philbrook Museum of Art, Culver Legion, and the Noble Foundation.
+In addition to his work on behalf of the College, Mr. Noble serves as a director for the Oklahoma Council of Public Affairs.
+He has previously done work for the Oklahoma Air & Space Museum, Indian Nation Boy Scouts, the Salvation Army, the Philbrook Museum of Art, and Culver Legion.
 In 2011 he was made a Knight of the Holy Sepulchre, and in 2019 a Knight in the American Association of the Order of Malta.